 Our last HMICFRS Inspection rated us as 'good' at responding to local and national fires and other emergencies and highlighted how thorough risk assessments were used to develop our response requirements.
 The inspector stated that our resources were proportionately allocated to risk and that our average response to primary fires is faster than any other fire and rescue service.
 However the inspector identified two areas for improvement requiring us to ensure that we give relevant information to the public about ongoing incidents to help keep the public safe during and after incidents; and to provide an effective system for staff to use debriefs to improve operational response and incident command.

-At the time of writing there were four Fire Standards for Emergency Response relating to operational preparedness, operational driving, operational learning and operational competence.
-A 'gap' analysis against our Operational Preparedeness arrangements will be undertaken as part of this Plan (SSC 13), the remainder will be addressed within our Culture & People Plan.
+At the time of writing this Plan there were four Fire Standards for Emergency Response relating to operational preparedness, operational driving, operational learning and operational competence - any gaps identified are being addressed in either this Plan or our People Plan.
 Over the next four years we will ensure that we work to comply with any new standards.